Backcountry Horsemen of California

 Insurance

 A benefit of membership in BCHC is third party liability insurance coverage.
-This insurance covers others but does not cover members or their stock.
+This insurance covers others but does not cover BCHC members or their stock.

-What Is Covered by BCHC Insurance?
+What Is Covered By BCHC Insurance?

 The insurance we have as members of BCHC is third-party limited liability insurance.
 Think of yourself as the first party and another member as a second party.
 The general public, non-member is the third party; THEY are covered, not YOU.